 Julie has previously served on the MRC Neuroscience and Mental Health Board, the Scientific Advisory Board of Alzheimer’s Research UK (ARUK), and as Chief Scientific Advisor to ARUK.
 Julie has been an advisor to UK and Welsh Governments, Dean of Research at the School of Medicine (Cardiff University), and a Senior Faculty member of NISCHR.
 Honoured as a commander of the British Empire (CBE) in 2012, Julie was subsequently appointed Chief Scientific Advisor to the Welsh Government.

 Julie is the lead for the Dementia Research Institute at Cardiff University and will facilitate collaboration with this translational research facility.

-Julie is Associate Director of CADR and a member of the CADR Executive Board.
-She is the Centre lead for Cardiff, leading on Work Packages in Understanding the Genetics of Alzheimer’s Diseases and Translation of Genetic Findings into Clinical and Social Impact.
-Julie is mentoring Rebecca Sims to become Associate Director.
+Julie was the previous Associate Director of CADR and member of the CADR Executive Board.
+She was the former Centre lead for Cardiff, leading on Work Packages in Understanding the Genetics of Alzheimer’s Diseases and Translation of Genetic Findings into Clinical and Social Impact. .